Smokemic/Matrix-Rain/README.md

 ## Usage
 To run this project, follow these steps:

-1. Navigate to the project directory on your local machine and change in the Matrix.Rain.bat the your pc name (cd /d "C:\Users\YOURNAME\Desktop\maTRIX") !
+1. Navigate to the project directory on your local machine and right click the Matrix.Rain.bat and change to your own Folder Directory like this example (cd /d "C:\Users\YOURNAME\Download\maTRIX")

-2. Run the command `npm start` to start the server
+3. Run the command `npm start` to start the server

-3. Open your web browser and go to `http://localhost:3000` to see the Matrix rain animation
+4. Open your web browser and go to `http://localhost:3000` to see the Matrix rain animation

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to contribute to this project, feel free to open an issue or create a pull request.